dbgso/vscode-cpp-devcontainer/README.md

 1. `Cmake: Quick Start` in Command Pallet
 1. Configure in dialog
+    1. Enter a name for new project.
+        * Enter any project name
     1. No CMake kits are available.
 What would you like to do?
         * `Scan for kits`
     1. Select a Kit